L.K.Bennett: History

 In November 2018, LK Bennett launched a new US website in USD, and a site in Euros supporting 29 European countries.

+In March 2019, LK Bennett was bought by Byland UK.

+In December 2025, it was widely reported that the company was being put up for sale.

+In January 2026, the company has been purchased out of administration by Gordon Brothers.

 In popular culture

 In April 2018, British Home Secretary Amber Rudd declared that Britain's application system for EU nationals who want to remain in the UK after Brexit should be "as easy as setting up an online account at LK Bennett".

+It has been widely reported that the Catherine, Princess of Wales was a fan of the company's products.